IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 ## Example codes: Hashing and Base64 Encoding

-The following codes are examples of how to generate email and phone hashes in JavaScript. {**GWH_SW_04 should I put this into the Normalization and Encoding article?**}
+The following codes are examples of how to generate email and phone hashes in JavaScript.

 ```js
 async function hash(value) {